isomerpages/nac-alistsg-redirect/index.md

 permalink: /
 notification: Thank you for your support.
 The A List will be closing this chapter as we are building something more exciting, and we can’t wait to share with you.
+Join us on the journey to build a platform where you can share your arts and culture experience with like-minded people.
 sections:
   - hero:
-      subtitle: Join us on the journey to build a platform where you can share your arts and culture experience with like-minded people.
       key_highlights:
         - title: Facebook
           description: ""